-Prerequisites: PHYS 1100 or Principles of Physics 12 (with a C) Co-requisites: MATH 1120 or 1130 MATH 1120 or 1130
+Prerequisites: PHYS 1100 or Principles of Physics 12 (with a C) Co-requisites: MATH 1120 or 1130 MATH 1120 or 1130 Attributes: QUAN Transferable (refer to transfer guide)

-Mechanics I
+PHYS 1170 Mechanics I

 Students will study the statics, kinematics and dynamics of particles and rigid bodies.
-They will apply vector analysis to three-dimensional static-equilibrium problems, and differential and integral calculus to dynamics problems, as well as make use of Newton's laws and the concepts of impulse, momentum, work and energy.
+They will apply vector analysis to threedimensional static-equilibrium problems, and differential and integral calculus to dynamics problems, as well as make use of Newton's laws and the concepts of impulse, momentum, work and energy.
 Students will focus on the analysis of practical mechanics problems in two and three dimensions.